fenilsonani/neural-network-from-scratch/docs/README.md

 make html
 ```

+The generated documentation will be available in `docs/sphinx/_build/html/`.

-### API Documentation
+### Local Development
-API documentation is automatically generated from docstrings in the source code.
+- All markdown files can be viewed directly in any markdown viewer
+- Cross-references use relative paths for portability
+- Documentation is organized by user journey and technical depth

 ## Contributing to Documentation

 We welcome documentation improvements!
-Areas that need attention:
+See the [Contributing Guide](development/contributing.md) for details.

 ### High Priority
 - Tutorial and getting started guides
 - Example walkthroughs
 - API documentation completeness
 - Performance benchmarking results